Last Updated on 19/01/2023 by Mitchel Shawn

 Lack of Cleaning

-If your pellet stove is not clean properly long period of time that could also be a factor in increased pellet consumption.
+If your pellet stove is not cleaned properly long period of time that could also be a factor in increased pellet consumption.
 Over time, ash and other debris can build up in the stove, which can lead to inefficiency and increased pellet usage.

 Another reason why your pellet stove uses more pellets is due to the faulty settings.
 If you have the thermostat set to a higher temperature than usual, then your pellet stove will have to work harder to maintain that temperature.
 This will cause it to use more pellets.